Challenger banks like Neo Financial and EQ Bank, and financial technology companies like KOHO are changing the financial landscape for consumers.

 The Neo Card has a purchase interest rate of 19.99%-24.99% and cash advance rate of 21.99%-26.99%.

 Are they Safe?
 Funds deposited in your KOHO Account are held at a Canada Deposit Insurance Corporation (CDIC)-member bank.
-They are thus eligible for CDIC protection up to $100,000 per beneficiary.
+They are thus eligible for CDIC protection for up to $100,000 per beneficiary.

 Deposits in a Neo Savings account are held by Concentra, a CDIC member institution, and are also eligible for deposit protection.